These days, anyone can create content for the web. After all, web content is pretty much anything you put onto a website, right?

 Fortunately, you don’t have to do it alone.

-To save you a ton of time, I’ve compiled 12 awesome content creation tools that you simply need to check out.
+To save you a ton of time, what Fabrizio has allowed me to do is compile 12 awesome content creation tools that I think you simply need to check out.

 Tools for generating ideas

-Mindmeister lets you do it online, so that you can create and access your idea tree (or mindmap) wherever you are.
+Mindmeister lets you do it all online so that you can create and access your idea tree (or mindmap) wherever you are.

 Because it is mobile friendly and you can share it for outside input, it is a very useful tool.
 You can also download the standalone app for offline use, and use it for presentations.

 The free version limits you to three mind maps.
-Paid versions range from $60 to $90 for 6 months and unlimited maps.
-Click here to learn more about Mindmeister.
+Paid versions, however, range from $60 to $90 for 6 months and unlimited maps.

 If what is in your head is not the problem and the issue lies with what is not (in your head), this online collaborative brainstorming tool can help you generate ideas by picking someone else’s brain.